tophat2d/docs/src/tut/web.md

 ## Windows

-Making web builds on windows isn't done yet (To: ~ske)
+Currently there is no way of making web builds directly on windows.
+It is recommended to make them using WSL2.